Global

 We are an inter-generational global community of missions leaders intersecting alliances, movements, networks, agencies,

-churches and ministries with the objective of strengthening participation in God’s mission.
+churches, and ministries with the objective of encouraging participation in the purposes of God worldwide.

-• to see the gospel propagated where it is least known
+1. to communicate the gospel where it is not currently known

 Featured Content